 Businesses need employee diversity

 Businesses benefit in many ways by promoting ethnic and gender employee diversity in their top-level management positions, typically seeing improved motivation, innovation, talent retention, and overall better returns on investments.
 A 2015 study by McKinsey showed that companies with ethnically diverse workforces do better financially.
 For instance, they’re 35% more likely to financially outperform their competitors who do not emphasize diverse hiring practices.
 Gender diversity also helps a company’s bottom line as well.
-Businesses who have a gender-diverse workforce are 15% more likely to financially outperform less diverse companies.
+Businesses that have a gender-diverse workforce are 15% more likely to financially outperform less diverse companies.
 This data indicates that companies should seriously consider promoting both gender and ethnic diversity simultaneously for continued growth.

-Employee diversity on the Rise
+Employee Diversity on the Rise

 There’s been a movement for promoting more diversified workplaces for decades, but the cause recently gained more attention.
-According to data from Change the Equation, African-American and Hispanic workers make up 29% of the American workforce, an increase from 24% in 2001.
-Additionally, more women are rising up in the ranks and taking over executive positions in their companies than ever before.
+According to data from Change the Equation, Black and Hispanic workers make up 29% of the American workforce, an increase from 24% in 2001.
+Additionally, more women are rising in the ranks and taking over executive positions in their companies than ever before.
 Women like Yahoo’s CEO Marissa Mayer and Facebook’s COO Sheryl Sandberg are prominent examples of this shift in leadership diversity.
 U.S. women are very productive in the workforce, responsible for 47% of the country’s gross domestic product.

 Innovation is important for companies to stay relevant in today’s economy, and employee diversity is a huge source of innovation.
 True diversity means embracing people of different ethnicities, races, genders, religions and cultures.
 By hiring a diverse workforce, businesses can look at complex problems from all angles and use different ways of thinking to solve them.
 Forbes reports that 85% of 321 large international corporations believe diversity is important to innovation.
 IBM hires 427,000 people and has remained innovative in part by hiring a diverse workforce.